 If you’re wanting to start a family, putting some money aside early can reduce any struggle later on.
 From prams and beds to everyday items like food and nappies, the average cost of raising a child until they’re 18 is almost £75,000.2 And that doesn’t take into account childcare costs, or any other extras.

 Building up your savings may help you stock up on essentials before your baby is born, or provide extra support if one partner is on maternity/paternity leave for a long period of time.

 Explore more: Having a baby on a budget

 Saving for a holiday

-Family holidays cost an average of £2,417.3 But where you’re going, how many people are going and how long you plan on going away for, will determine how much you need to save.
+Where you’re going, how many people are going and how long you plan on going away for, will determine how much you need to save.

 Explore more: Should you use a card or travel money outside the UK?

 Whether you’re looking at ISAs (individual savings accounts) or regular savers, there are a number of different savings accounts available to help you reach your goal.